timkendrick/timkendrick.github.io/_posts/blog/2016-03-22-switching-to-vim.md

 You know that long-term career-development list that every ambitious front-end developer has?
 You know, the one that starts, `1.
 Get round to learning Vim`?

 I've had that old chestnut on my list for the last few years, and aside from the odd bout of `vimtutor` every now and then I wasn't doing much about it.
 Whenever I talked to coworkers who used Vim as their editor of choice, the consensus seemed to be that once you've invested a couple of weeks and figured out how it works, you'll never look back.
-The trouble is, I never reached a point where I could justify slowing my pace of development almost to a standstill for a fortnight, just so that I could become proficient in the dark arts of some arcane editor that's significantly older than Justin Bieber.
+The trouble is, I never reached a point where I could justify slowing my pace of development almost to a standstill for a fortnight, just so that I could become proficient in the dark arts of some arcane text editor that's significantly older than Justin Bieber.

 I was torn, because these Vim-zealots were people whose views I respected.
 But how about [all](javascript:;) [those](javascript:;) [articles](javascript:;) you read from people who used Vim for a bit but decided to go back to Sublime Text?
 Well, don't bother clicking those links because those articles don't exist.
 Just like you never hear about anyone switching back to Windows after going Mac, all of the evidence suggests the path to Vim is a one-way ticket to code-editing bliss.
 Or potentially suicide, depending on how you interpret your evidence.